ceejbot/galls-law/webrebels.md

 # [fit] each piece hides implementation

 ^ Can change the user database without the rest of the system caring.

 ---

+# [fit] faithfully preserved
+# [fit] your mistakes?
+# [fit] NOT A PROBLEM.

+^ You might not understand your service & how your users depend on it!
+What you think of as a bug might be a critical part of somebody's workflow.
+(Search)

+---